Future News- Bandwidth Breakthrough, Apple (will) Pay Controversy, China Goes to Moon,3D Printers Go Dino, Top Ten SciFi Realities

 One measure of how much we currently communicate with each other is how much bandwidth we are using.
 Most of us consider it good bandwidth these days if we have 10 Mbs symmetrical (for both up and down).
 The fastest commercial bandwidth today is 100 Gbps, way more than our piddly 10 Mbs.
 But wait, that’s ok, we are used to that kind of disparity between high end stuff and low end usage.
 But what’s to come is a real jaw dropper.

-According to Andrew Tarantola filed with Gizmodo, the latest data speeds coming from the R&D labs is 255 Tb/s, delivered over a single fiber optic hair!
+the latest data speeds coming from the R&D labs is 255 Tb/s, delivered over a single fiber optic hair!
 That’s roughly equivalent to the current internet traffic crossing the Atlantic ocean, as much as the entire transatlantic backbone, on a single fiber!!.
 An expensive multicore fiber as opposed to a cheap single core fiber to be sure, but a single fiber nonetheless.
 It is a 2,550x increase in bandwidth!
 That’s downright practically exponential; Kurzweil is probably very happy about now, and me too.
 Once it’s ecosystem evolves over the next few years, such bandwidth will be part of who we are.
 “Why, what could happen?,” you might ask.

 The internet of things picks up speed, making everything around us smarter and interactive.
 Not just your tablet, but the chair or bed you are residing on right now, the fridge, the toliet knows your gut.
 Virtual worlds are just a wall away.
 Video search is as common as word or phrase searches.
 Such things rapidly become ‘normal.’
 Realtime interspecies translators are all the rage.
 Me and my neigborhood racoon have quite a story to share…